shybovycha/shybovycha.github.io/_posts/2017-03-13-entanglement.md

 When you place a tile, you get one point for the first piece of the line, which prolongs it.
 You also get one point more for the next piece, if it prolongs the line too.
-For the third line piece you'll get 3 points and so on.
+For the third line piece, you'll get 3 points and so on.
 The point here is: the more pieces you connect in a single move - the more points you get.

 # Implementation